 - Fully edit any element in a PDF file, including main content (images, text, links, etc.) and other PDF layers like footers and headers, watermarks, pagination, Bates Numbering, embedded media, and much more.

-- Convert documents from PDF back into their native formats for detailed editing in their respective applications, such as MS Word, MS PowerPoint, HTML editors, text editors, etc.
+- Just like Adobe Acrobat PDF editor, you can use this tool to convert documents from PDF back into their native formats for detailed editing in their respective applications, such as MS Word, MS PowerPoint, HTML editors, text editors, etc.

 - Annotate and markup documents under review, add comments and even embed multimedia content into your PDFs.